Home > Winter

 Frame

 A durable, pliable plastic makes up the frame around the lens.
 Silhouettes come in a wide variety of shapes and sizes including small, women’s specific (which are scaled-down and smaller), and lower bridge styles, which fit faces with lower nose bridges or a wide or high cheekbone shape.
-Low bridge fits can also be referred to by the snow goggles industry as Alternative or “Alt” fit, Asian fit, or Universal fit.
+Low bridge fits are also referred to by some brands as Alternative or “Alt” fit, Asian fit, or Universal fit.

 Ski goggle straps typically have two dual slider buckles to adjust the circumference; (photo/Jason Hummel)

-This should be a top consideration for ski goggles.
-If you wear a helmet, definitely try on the goggles with your helmet on.
+Fit should be a top consideration for ski goggles.
+If you wear a ski helmet, definitely try on the goggles with your helmet on.
 You don’t want a significant gap between the helmet and goggles, or you’ll get cold air blasting your forehead.
 The helmet should form a close fit with the goggles all the way across the face with no gaps.
+You’ll want the goggles to sit centered.
+The POC Nexal Clarity fit admirably on every helmet we strapped them to.

 Also, make sure the goggles fit your face well and aren’t too big or small for comfort.
-It’s really best to try on a few models to make sure you’re happy with the fit, both to your face and your helmet.
+Try on a few models to make sure you’re happy with the fit, both to your face and your helmet.

 Finally, ensure the strap is long enough to fit around your helmet and face without too much pressure.